HeinDuijf/DiversityAbility/README.md

 figures.
 The folder `generate_figures` contains the scripts that generate figures.
 Each script in that folder is associated with one of the figures.

-### Statistical analysis: `statistics.py`
+### Statistical analysis: `stats.py`
-The script `statistics.py` runs the statistical analysis that generates several csv files in  the folder `stats`.
-The folder `stats` contains scripts that generate the csv files.
+The script `stats.py` runs the statistical analysis that generates several csv files in  the folder `stats_scripts`.
+The folder `stats_scripts` contains scripts that generate the csv files.
 Each script in that folder is associated with one of the csv files.

 ## 5. Licence and citation
 This repository accompanies an academic paper (in progress).
 In the meantime,